IBM/watson-document-classifier/README.md

 *Read this in other languages: [한국어](README-ko.md).*

-In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.
+In this developer journey we will use Jupyter notebooks in IBM Data Science experience(Watson Studio) to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.

 When the reader has completed this journey, they will understand how to:

-* Create and run a Jupyter notebook in DSX.
+* Create and run a Jupyter notebook in Watson Studio.
-* Use DSX Object Storage to access data and configuration files.
+* Use Watson Studio Object Storage to access data and configuration files.
 * Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
 * Extract and format unstructured data using simplified Python functions.
 * Use a configuration file to build configurable and layered classification grammar.
 * Use the combination of grammatical classification and regex patterns from a configuration file to classify word token classes.
-* Store the processed output JSON in DSX Object Storage.
+* Store the processed output JSON in Watson Studio Object Storage.

 The intended audience for this journey is developers who want to learn a method for augmenting classification metadata obtained from Watson Natural Language Understanding API, in situations when there is a scarcity of historical data.
 The traditional approach of training a Text Analytics model yields less than expected results.
 The distinguishing factor of this journey is that it allows a configurable mechanism of text classification.
 It helps give a developer a head start in the case of text from a specialized domain, with no generally available English parser.